-Cool Airship: The Asgardians don't seem to use spaceships (since the Bifrost allows them to get anywhere in the universe faster and more easily), but they do use aircraft that look like flying viking longships.
+Cool Airship: The Asgardians don't seem to use spaceships (since the Bifröst allows them to get anywhere in the universe faster and more easily), but they do use aircraft that look like flying Viking longships.
 With homing missiles and gatlingenergy guns.

 A God Am I: Apparently something of a hobby.
 Go to Earth, cause a spectacle; fun for the whole family!

-A God I Am Not: In Thor: The Dark World, Odin insists they aren't gods when Loki tries to claim otherwise.
+A God I Am Not: In The Dark World, Odin insists they aren't gods when Loki tries to claim otherwise.
 See Odin's section for more details.

-Proud Warrior Race Guy: Space vikings.
+Proud Warrior Race Guy: Space Vikings.
 They drink, they fight, they feast...and not much else.
 Big on honor and glory.

 Really 700 Years Old: The battle against the Frost Giants took place in AD 984, and Odin led the charge.
-Fandral implies that Thor used to throw around lightning and thunder and got worshiped as a god.
+Fandral implies that Thor used to throw around lightning and thunder, and got worshiped as a god.
 The Dark World confirms that the average Asgardian lifespan is 5000 years.
-This probably includes Frost Giants as well, considering that King Laufey looks exactly the same as he does 1,029 years after the battle of Frost Giants, and Loki appears to age at the same rate as Asgardians.
+This probably includes Frost Giants as well, considering that King Laufey looks exactly the same as he does 1,029 years after the battle with the Frost Giants, and Loki appears to age at the same rate as Asgardians.